ddelnano/dredd-hooks-php/README.md

 This package contains a PHP Dredd hook handler which provides a bridge between the Dredd API Testing Framework and the PHP environment to allow for implementation of testing hooks provided by Dredd in PHP.

+Not sure what these Dredd Hooks are?
+Read the Dredd documentation on [them](http://dredd.readthedocs.org/en/latest/hooks/)

+The following are a few examples of what hooks can be used for:

+    - loading db fixtures
+    - cleanup after test step or steps
+    - handling authentication and sessions
+    - passing data between transactions (saving state from responses to stash)
+    - modifying request generated from blueprint
+    - changing generated expectations
+    - setting custom expectations
+    - debugging via logging stuff

 Example

 ```php